bzhanglab/AutoRT/README.md

 $ pip install -r requirements.txt
 ```

 AutoRT has been tested on both Linux and Windows systems.
 It supports training and prediction on both CPU and GPU, but GPU is recommended for model training.
+Multiple GPUs are also supported.

 AutoRT can also be used through docker: